-This emissions limited warranty is in addition to the CFMOTO standard limited warranty for your vehicle and is likewise subject to the terms and conditions set forth above.
-CFMOTO Powersports Inc., warrants that at the time of sale, your USEPA and CARB certified vehicle is designed, built and equipped so it conforms to applicable U.S. Environmental Protection Agency emission regulations.
-CFMOTO Powersports Inc., also warrants that your USEPA certified vehicle is free from defects in materials and workmanship that may keep it from meeting U.S. Environmental Protection Agency emission regulations.
+This emissions limited warranty is in addition to the CFMOTO Powersports, Inc. standard limited warranty for your vehicle.
+CFMOTO Powersports, Inc. warrants that at the time it is first purchased, this emissions-certified vehicle is designed, built and equipped so it conforms to applicable U. S. Environmental Protection Agency emission regulations.
+CFMOTO Powersports, Inc. also warrants that the vehicle is free from defects in materials and workmanship that would cause it to fail to meet these regulations.